wcyn/clips-horticulture-expert-system/README.md

 __Steps__:
 -- Initialize the `weight` to zero
 -- Get all the weights of facts in the `symptoms-details` [template](#symptom-details) whose `prescence` is `yes`, `plant-name` is [argument specified for `plant-name`] and whose `disease-or-pest` is [argument specified for `disease-or-pest`]
--- Add up those weights and assign them to `weight`
--- If `weight` is greater than [argument given for `threshold`], then return TRUE
+-- Add up those weights and assign them to `weight`    b -- If `weight` is greater than [argument given for `threshold`], then return TRUE